caseykulm/retroravelry/README.md

 to attempt to fix it.
 It can fix most things, but sometimes it will tell you that you need to resolve something by hand.

+## Browsing API

+There is a [ravelry_postman_collection.json](./ravelry_postman_collection.json) file available at the root of this repo that can be imported into the [Postman](https://www.postman.com/) application to browse the REST API via a collection.
+This in turn can be used to generate an OAuth2 access token which you can use in this project to test your changes.